 AdobeStock_434138990-1

 Fiberglass-reinforced plastic is increasingly becoming the material of choice for transmission line construction and maintenance.
-FRP offers superior performance qualities compared to traditional steel and aluminum, owing to its lightweight, high chemical resistance, and corrosion-free quality.
-It is also extremely resistant against fire and UV radiation, making it excellent as a solution for electrical installations in extreme weather conditions.
-Furthermore, FRP can be painted with regular oil or enamel paint to provide further protection against harsh elements like salt spray and humidity.
+FRP offers superior performance compared to traditional steel and aluminum, owing to its lightweight, high chemical resistance, and corrosion resistance.
+It is also extremely resistant to fire and UV radiation, making it an excellent solution for electrical installations in extreme weather conditions.
+Furthermore, FRP can be painted with regular oil or enamel paint to provide additional protection against harsh elements such as salt spray and humidity.

 pultrusion capabilities guide